 Iowa Corn recently invited me and a great group of other food bloggers to visit Iowa and learn more about Iowa farms and the importance of corn to our economy.

 The first night, they whisked us away to the Iowa Distilling Company and treated us to some specialty cocktails, including one made with Prairie Fire.
 Iowa Distilling’s signature hot cinnamon-flavored whiskey.

-Then we were treat to a special menu featuring great corn recipes, including a sweet corn cake with berries for dessert.
+Then we were treat to a special menu featuring great fresh corn recipes, including a sweet corn cake with berries for dessert.

 We were up early the next morning for a behind-the-scenes tour of Meredith Corporation.
 Home of Better Homes & Gardens, Successful Farming, Martha Stewart Living, Rachel Ray Everyday, and more popular magazines.